How to Become a Digital Marketer

 Pay-per-click (PPC) advertising

-This specialism involves creating online ad campaigns, analysing their success and producing reports.
+This specialism involves creating online ad campaigns, implementing them, analysing their success and producing reports.
+You will need to understand a wide range of marketing channels and platforms.
 You’ll use tools like Google AdWords, Facebook Ads and Bing Ads.

 Social media marketing

-This involves helping businesses to develop their online presence via social media channels including Facebook, Twitter and Instagram.
+Social media is one of the core digital marketing tools of the modern world.
+This type of marketing involves helping businesses to develop their online presence via social media channels including Facebook, Twitter and Instagram.
 You’ll create social media strategies, plan content, manage communities and track the effectiveness of posts.

-This involves ensuring that web pages appear at the top of search engine results, in order to increase the number of visitors.
-You’ll be researching keywords, link building and using web analytics software.
+SEO involves ensuring that web pages appear at the top of search engine results, in order to increase the number of visitors.
+Most digital marketing professionals have a working knowledge of SEO best practises.
+For this part of the job, you’ll be researching keywords, implementing strategies, link building, and using web analytics software.
+The overall aim is to increase a site’s online presence.

 Content marketing

-This involves creating content marketing strategies.
+Do you have excellent communication skills?
+Content marketing involves creating content marketing strategies.
 You’ll produce engaging copy for blogs, websites, landing pages, marketing emails and social media.
-You’ll also adapt your tone of voice to suit your target audience and using copy to persuade readers.
+You’ll also adapt your tone of voice to suit your target audience and use copy to persuade readers.
+Learning the art of copywriting is a savvy place to start here.

 Email marketing